 4. No need of an Internet of Things specific legislation

 The Internet of Things industry is in its relatively early stages, and there is no need that the privacy and security risks are addressed through IoT-specific legislation at this time.
 But, according to the FTC, data security legislation and “baseline” privacy legislation should be introduced.

 The scenario in Europe is just the opposite since privacy regulations are already in place also providing for stringent security obligations and, if no exceptions to their applicability or more flexible approaches are adopted, Internet of Things technologies might face regulatory barriers.

 The Ofcom Internet of Things report

-Ofcom had launched a call for inputs on how to regulate on the Internet of Things followed by the Italian telecom authority AgCom and the result of such consultation is a report named “Promoting Investment and Innovation in the Internet of Things“.
-Ofcom have identified four main areas of concerns for the Internet of Things:
+Ofcom had launched a call for inputs on how to regulate on the Internet of Things followed by the Italian telecom authority AgCom and the result of such consultation is a report named “Promoting Investment and Innovation in the Internet of Things”.
+Ofcom has identified four main areas of concerns for the Internet of Things:

 1. Data Privacy and Consumer Literacy

 The growth of the Internet of Things sector requires a system whereby users remain comfortable providing their personal data for IoT applications.
-According to Ofcom, current privacy regulations may soon become outdated when run in conjunction with the new services arising out of the IoT.
+According to Ofcom, current privacy regulations may soon become outdated when running in conjunction with the new services arising out of the IoT.
 As a result, Ofcom will cooperate with privacy authority to facilitate and explore solutions to data privacy issues that the IoT may present.